-- To select different accent colors for the Windows 11 taskbar, you’ll need to select Dark for the Choose your mode setting.
+5. To select custom accent colors for the Windows 11 taskbar, you’ll need to select the Dark option.

-- To customize your selected color, click the View colors button to bring up the tool that you can see below:
+8. To customize your selected color, click the View colors button to bring up the tool that you can see below.

-- Press the Done button to close the color utility.
+12. Press the Done button to close the color utility when you are finished.

-- As an additional bonus, you can apply a snazzy transparency effect to your taskbar by clicking the Transparency effects toggle button within the color settings on.
+13. As a bonus, you can also apply a snazzy transparency effect to your taskbar by clicking the Transparency effects toggle button within the color settings On.

 To find more details on this topic, don’t hesitate to check out this article on how to make the taskbar transparent in Windows 11.

 - Selecting different Windows 11 themes will also change the taskbar’s color.
 To do so, open the Personalization tab in Settings as outlined in method one.